Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Notes/UTF-8.md

 UTF-8 tells the computer how to store [[Unicode]] characters.
 It can use 1-4 bytes, depending on the amount needed.

-It uses variable length width to only encode the exact amount of space needed which allows the program to save on memory.
+It uses variable length encoding to only encode the exact amount of space needed which allows the program to save on memory.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/Computing Fundamentals/Home|Computing Fundamentals]] / **[[Learning/Computing Fundamentals/Notes/UTF-8|UTF-8]]**